draxalene/ansible-role-lamp/README.md

 Role Name
 =========
+draxalene.lamp

-Hopla.cloud role for ansible to install a simple LAMP server.
+Draxalene role for ansible to install a simple LAMP server. (by hopla.cloud)

 Requirements
 ------------

-Ubuntu 18.04
+Ubuntu 18.04 or +

 Role Variables
 --------------